apache/tvm/docs/faq.md

 such as memory reuse, layout transformation and automatic differentiation.

-TVM adopts a low level representation, that explicitly express the choice of memory layout, parallelization pattern, locality and hardware primtives etc.
+TVM adopts a low level representation, that explicitly express the choice of memory layout, parallelization pattern, locality and hardware primitives etc.
 This level of IR is closer to directly target hardwares.
 The low level IR adopt ideas from existing image processing languages like Halide, darkroom and loop transformation tools like loopy and polyhedra based analysis.